SEASON PLAY REQUIREMENTS

 ☐ Attend two USQ-official events

-☐ Complete the referee and flag runner requirements
+☐ Complete the officials requirements

 Should a team fail to play the required number of official games, they will be counted as unseeded.